Cartooning Course: How To Develop Your Cartoon Character

 Would Wiz Withers really become a cartoonist, considering he’d been struggling with stick figures?
 Clients who go through the cartooning course are stunned at the progress they make and go on to become accomplished cartoonists, much to their own surprise.

-Introducing the Da Vinci Cartooning Course
+Introducing the Da Vinci "Create your Character" Course.

 How the Da Vinci cartooning course is designed

-There are three core elements that make this course effective:
+Three core elements make this course effective:

 - Element 1: A teacher who's a ‘student'